Sheltered Canadian dairy sector skimming global exports, U.S. complains

 Dairy farmers have an outsized influence in Canadian politics, as they are concentrated in the vote-rich provinces of Ontario and Quebec.

+Their main lobby group, Dairy Farmers of Canada (DFC), met privately with Prime Minister Justin Trudeau on Tuesday and left feeling comforted.

+“He clearly understands our concerns.
+He stated that not only does he support supply management, he is also committed to our dairy farmers, and a robust dairy sector,” said DFC President Pierre Lampron.

-Faced with fast-rising volumes of U.S. milk proteins not subject to high tariffs into Canada, Canadian processors and farmers implemented a new pricing system, called Class 7, for milk ingredients starting in 2016.
+Canadian processors and farmers implemented a new pricing system, called Class 7, for milk ingredients starting in 2016, over concerns about fast-rising volumes of U.S. milk proteins not subject to high tariffs that were flowing into Canada.

-The new class allowed processors to produce skim milk powder at a low enough price to compete globally.
+U.S. shipments of the proteins have now tapered off, and the new price class also allowed Canadian processors to produce skim milk powder at a low enough price to compete globally.
+The extra supplies have depressed global prices, Vilsack said.

 “They are essentially transferring the problems that are created by their system,” Vilsack said.